 The perfect fit

 Finally, one day something clicked.
 No one else’s printables and cleaning schedules worked for me.
-And there’s no way I should’ve expected them to work, because they were a perfect fit for the creator … not for me.
+And there’s no way I should’ve expected them to work.
+They were a perfect fit for the creator … not for me.

 It had been nice that someone else went through the hard work of figuring out a routine – but it just wasn’t a fit for my personality or my home.